Birthday Candles needs a warning.

 Spoiler alert- this play will trigger you if you have recently lost a loved one, have aging relatives, dealt with dementia, lost love, been cheated on, had a home invasion, or pretty much anything.

-, as the lead character Ernestine is too big.
-Literally.
-I am not being mean here.
+Debra Messing, as the lead character Ernestine, is too big.
+Literally, I am not being mean here.
 We are supposed to suspend our belief and follow this character from her teenage years, age 17 precisely, to centenarian.
-She is too large to be a believable teenager and too upright for a 107-year-old at the end of the play.
+At the end of the play, she is too large to be a believable teenager and too upright for a 107-year-old.
 She is larger than all the rest of the cast.

 And that is what this play is all about.
 Ernestine aging.
 17-107.
 People come and go.
-The only constant is a goldfish named Akman, replaced dozens of times.
+The only constant is a goldfish named Akman, which has been replaced dozens of times.
 No epiphany.
 No words of wisdom.
 Much misery.

 Perhaps an Unhappy Birthday

 Do not be fooled by the title.
 It is not a happy birthday.
-No full life savored and enjoyed or marked with celebration.
-Birthday Candles is traumatic and not for those that wear their emotions on their sleeve or recently have participated in the darker side of life.
-Too many triggers to make it enjoyable for most.
+No full life is savored and enjoyed or marked with celebration.
+Birthday Candles is traumatic and not for those who wear their emotions on their sleeve or recently have participated in the darker side of life.
+There are too many triggers to make it enjoyable for most.
 Not all pictures are painted of beautiful subject matters, just executed well, so we admire the technique.
 Birthday Candles is morose with no offset.
-There is no winner here, except for the goldfish Akman, brilliant orange and the only steady, consistent thread as he swims round and round in his bowl, content and oblivious to his surroundings.
+There is no winner here, except for the goldfish Akman, brilliant orange, and the only steady, consistent thread as he swims round and round in his bowl, content and oblivious to his surroundings.
 We should take a queue from him/her.